 Ultimately, we’re suggesting that if you’re visiting on a day that Aunt Polly’s is open and what’s served here appeals to you, this is your best counter service dining option in Magic Kingdom.
 It’s a great way to get away from the crowds, have a delicious meal, and decompress for a bit.

 The menu is too limited to call Aunt Polly’s the best counter service restaurant in Magic Kingdom, but it’s not operating on the same scale as a venue like Cosmic Ray’s or Be Our Guest Restaurant.
 For what it is, Aunt Polly’s is a far better experience than it has any right to be, and is an exceptional change of pace option.
-As of right now, Aunt Polly’s is open daily from 11 a.m. until 3 p.m., and slated to close at the end of April.
-We sure hope it makes another return with this menu during the busy holiday season.
+As of right now, Aunt Polly’s is open daily from 11 am until 3 pm during the busy holiday season.
 We’d love it see it stick around beyond that!

 Have you dined at Aunt Polly’s?
 What did you think of it?
 Would you eat here?
 Do you agree or disagree with our review?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!